LiuFangrui/SAW-Estimation/README.md

 L. By avoiding the unbalance weight distributions and high rejection rates, PERM dynamically prunes low-weight walks (likely to fail) and enriches high-weight walks (likely to succeed), optimizing computational effort and reducing estimator variance.

 5. `MulticanonicalMC.ipynb`
    This file implements the Multicanonical Wang-Landau method, an advanced Monte Carlo technique for estimating the growth constant \(μ \) of self-avoiding walks (SAWs) by uniformly sampling the configuration space.
 Inspired by Shirai & Kikuchi (2013), it addresses the challenges of rugged energy landscapes in SAWs.
-However, our exploration was challenged by the high demand of computational resources and fluctuating convergence of \(mu\).
+However, our exploration was challenged by the high demand of computational resources and fluctuating convergence of μ.
 This method remains a potential research area that we hope to further explore.